2020 Ganja missile attacks: Reactions

 The attacks were strongly condemned by the Azerbaijani government, which labeled the third attack "an act of genocide against the Azerbaijani people we have witnessed since the Khojaly Massacre".
-Aliyev described the third attack as a war crime and a "gross" violation of the ceasefire, promising a "befitting retaliation".
+President Ilham Aliyev described the third attack as a war crime and a "gross" violation of the ceasefire, promising a "befitting retaliation".
 He also described the fourth attack as a war crime and promised to retaliate, adding that Azerbaijan would "punish" Armenia if the international community did not react, while the Azerbaijani ombudsman Sabina Aliyeva accused Armenia of supporting terrorism.

 Internationally, the third and fourth attacks were condemned by Turkey, which described the latter as a war crime.
 The Qatari, Malay, Swiss, British, and Japanese ambassadors to Azerbaijan expressed their condolences for the third attack, while the European Union condemned the fourth attack and UN Secretary-General António Guterres described it as unacceptable.
 Artsakh authorities, who had called for Ganja to be evacuated, published a list mentioning military targets within the city.

-On 16 October, Azerbaijanis, Iranian Azerbaijanis, and Turks living in the United Kingdom gathered in front of Amnesty International's London headquarters and held a protest rally, condemning the Armenian Armed Forces’ shelling of residential areas and civilians in Ganja, Mingachevir, Tartar, and other regions.
+On 16 October, Azerbaijanis, Iranian Azerbaijanis, and Turks living in the United Kingdom gathered in front of Amnesty International's London headquarters and held a protest rally, condemning the Armenian Armed Forces' shelling of residential areas and civilians in Ganja, Mingachevir, Tartar, and other regions.
 The next day, Azerbaijani Americans held a rally in Chicago, condemning the ballistic missile attacks.
 The following day, British Azerbaijanis commemorated those killed during the attacks in front of the Azerbaijani embassy in London, while Georgian Azerbaijanis held a rally in front of the Parliament Building in Tbilisi.
 The same day, Russian Azerbaijanis dedicated part of the entrance of Azerbaijan's embassy to Russia in Moscow to the memory of the victims of the 17 October attack.

 On November 23, Aziz Sancar, a Nobel laureate in chemistry from Turkey, transferred a significant amount of money to a specially created bank account to cover the future education expenses of Khadija Shahnazarova, a toddler who lost both her parents in the 17 October attack.

+Legal proceedings

+Following the Azerbaijani offensive in September 2023, Azerbaijani Prosecutor-General Kamran Aliyev issued arrest warrants on 1 October against Arayik Harutyunyan and military commander Jalal Harutyunyan, for their roles in the attacks.
+On 3 October 2023, one day before the anniversary of the first attack, the State Security Service of Azerbaijan detained Arayik Harutyunyan.